BartMassey/advent-of-code-2016/day12/README.md

 fiasco.
 Now I'm only three days behind.

-Note that while the specification doesn't make it at all clear, the JNZ instruction had a constant first operand in my input.
-So it can apparently act like an unconditional jump (in my case) or a NOP.
+Note that while the specification doesn't make it at all clear, the `JNZ` instruction had a constant first operand in my input.
+So it can apparently act like an unconditional jump (in my case) or a `NOP`.

-Rust's performance was helpful here: 2.2s for part 2.
+Rust's performance was helpful here: 40ms for part 2.

+Note that this machine was copy-pasted, cleaned up and generalized for later problems.

+# Usage

+* Part 1:

+        cargo run <input1.txt

+* Part 2:

+        cargo run --release <input2.txt

 ---